thsutton/talk-dynamic-programming/presentation/outline.md

 There are many dynamic programming problems, I'll be using the following as
 examples:

-- *Matrix-chain multiplication* - given a sequence of compatible matrices, find the optimal order in which to associate the multiplications.
+1. *Matrix-chain multiplication* - given a sequence of compatible matrices, find the optimal order in which to associate the multiplications.

-- *String edit distance* - given two strings, find the lowest-cost sequence of operations to change the first into the second.
+1. *String edit distance* - given two strings, find the lowest-cost sequence of operations to change the first into the second.

+- Both of these algorithms have nice, predictable and *complete* tableaux.

+- Other algorithms make concessions to get a lower space bounds, but I'm not interested in these.

 # Matrix-chain multiplication